Woyken/Mocked-Fitbit-SDK-Interfaces/README.md

 # Known issues

-* I couldn't find a way to make all exports appear as Fitbit's global exports.
-This would remove the need to replace import paths every time.
+* I couldn't find a way to export document as default export from ambient module.